PULSEE: A software for the quantum simulation of an extensive set of magnetic resonance observables: Introduction

 \section{Introduction}

 Nuclear magnetic and quadrupole resonance (NMR/NQR) have a long-standing reputation as accurate methods for the microscopic investigation of materials based on remarkably simple working principles.
-In addition to being a dominant tool in chemistry, materials science, structural biology and medicine, NMR represents an essential tool in QIS \cite{RevModPhys_NMRQC}.
-NMR also allows for fundamental tests of quantum mechanics \cite{Modi12} and fundamental condensed matter physics, as well as for probing microscopic spin and charge properties of materials \cite{Kaufmann79, Halperin86, Abragam, BlincIC}.
+In addition to being a dominant tool in chemistry, materials science, structural biology, and medicine, NMR represents an essential tool in quantum information science (QIS) \cite{RevModPhys_NMRQC, Ramanathan2004, Suter20QGate}.
+NMR can also be utilized for fundamental tests of quantum mechanics \cite{Modi12} and condensed matter physics, as well as for probing microscopic spin and charge properties of materials \cite{Kaufmann79, Halperin86, Abragam, BlincIC}.
 These features are the reason for the success of magnetic resonance techniques in implementing one of the first quantum information processors: the high degree of control of nuclear spins that they provide lends naturally to the purposes of basic quantum computing, and has made it possible to witness for the first time the experimental realization of several quantum algorithms \cite{Cory97, Chuang1998, Jones_1998, Jones_1998_2, Vandersypen_2000, LONG2001121, Sinha01, Havel02, Xin19}.
-Specifically, the handling of quantum systems to perform data processing tasks in NMR is accomplished through the application of specific radio frequency (RF) pulses (logic gates) on ensemble states adequately prepared, called pseudopure states (PPS) \cite{Sinha01, Havel02, NMRQIS_Book, Rao14, Teles18}.
-The logic gates can be executed with high fidelity due to the high level of control of the quantum evolution of nuclear spins.
-The true power of a quantum computing lays in its ability to coherently manipulate entangled qubits.
-A 12-qubit NMR based quantum computer holds the record for the largest quantum computer, \ie high fidelity implementation of a quantum algorithm with coherent manipulation of 12 qubits \cite{Lu:2017aa}.

-Nonetheless, the long term interest in the applications of NMR and NQR in quantum computing has faded since they present some major limitations when it comes to implementing a large scale quantum computer.
-However, the protocols developed for the manipulation of NMR/NQR qubits promise to be valuable resources for the exploration of unknown properties of materials.
-These methods may be used to highlight various features of NMR/NQR spectra, and in this way reveal important details of the underlying nuclear interactions.
+Specifically, the handling of quantum systems to perform data processing tasks in NMR is accomplished through the application of specific radio frequency (RF) pulses (logic gates) on adequately prepared ensemble states, referred to pseudopure states (PPS) \cite{Sinha01, Havel02, NMRQIS_Book, Rao14, Teles18}.
+The logic gates can be executed with high fidelity due to the superior level of control of the quantum evolution of nuclear spins.
+Indeed, a 12-qubit NMR based quantum computer holds the record for the largest quantum computer, \ie high fidelity implementation of a quantum algorithm with coherent manipulation of 12 qubits \cite{Lu:2017aa}.
+Nonetheless, the long term interest in the applications of NMR in quantum computing has faded since they present some major limitations when it comes to implementing a large scale quantum computer.